WayScience/CytoSnake/docs/tutorial.rst

    datasets were obtained from CellProfiler or DeepProfiler

-The init mode setups the provided input files into its appropriate file structure that accommodates all the workflows available in Cat Snake
+The init mode setups the provided input files into its appropriate file structure that accommodates all the workflows available in CytoSnake

-Currently, cytosnake supports three different types of modes, which are:
+CytoSnake currently has three different types of modes, which are:

-   #. inti: setups up input files for workflows
+   #. **inti:** setups up input files for workflows
-   #. run: execute a specific
+   #. **run:** execute a specific workflow
-   #. help: executes CytoSnake's CLI help documentation.
+   #. **help:** executes CytoSnake's CLI help documentation.

 Configurations
 ==============